awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/icml.md

 foreground from backgrounds and refine the anchors, $L_{cls}$ is a cross-entropy loss for the box classifier $C$, and $L_{loc}$ is a smoothed $L_1$ loss for the box regressor $R$.

 #### Few-shot fine-tuning.
-In the second stage, we create a small balanced training set with $K$ shots per class, containing both base and novel classes.
-We assign randomly initialized weights to the box prediction networks for the novel classes and fine-tune only the box classification and regression networks, namely the last layers of the detection model, while keeping the entire feature extractor $F$ fixed.
-We use the same loss function in Equation 1 and a smaller learning rate.
+In the second stage, model is fine-tuned to accomodate novel classes.
+The novel classes is added by creating a small balanced training set with $K$ shots per class, containing both base and novel classes.
+Then, assign randomly initialized weights to the box prediction networks for the novel classes and fine-tune only the box classification and regression networks, namely the last layers of the detection model, while keeping the entire feature extractor $F$ fixed.
+The loss function is the same as in base model training with smaller learning rate.
 The learning rate is reduced by 20 from the first stage in all the experiments.

 #### Cosine Similarity
 Inspired by [6,7,8], this paper use cosine similarity for the classifier in the detection stage.
 Fixed scaling factor (α) of 20 is set in the experiments.
 Empirical results show that the instance-level feature normalization used in the cosine similarity based classifier helps reduce the intra-class variance and improves the detection accuracy of novel classes with less decrease in detection accuracy of base classes when compared to a FC-based classifier, especially when the number of training examples issmall.